downfromthetrees/the_magic_eye/README.md

 # Magic Eye

 Magic Eye is an image detection bot for reddit that detects reposts, as well as several other image processing and moderation features.

+Check out r/MAGIC_EYE_BOT for support.

 <!-- TOC -->